ThoughtWorksInc/DeepLearning.scala/README.md

 Run it and you will see the output:

-    Before evaluation of the stateless future `sleep10seconds`.
+    Before evaluation of the Stateless Future `sleep10seconds`.
     I have slept 0 times.
     I have slept 1 times.
     I have slept 2 times.